dumbo25/newt/README.md

 - Powered USB 3.0 hub (7 ports)
 - MicroSD card USB 3.0 readers (8 total)

+## Planned Changes

+- remove sample files, simplifies things
+- add conf files
+- simple directions

 ## Installation and Deployment

 OSID can run on the Raspberry Pi OS Desktop or it can be run headless from another server on a home LAN.

-If Raspberry Pi OS is properly setup and configured then install.sh installs all the required software and makes any needed directories.
+If Raspberry Pi OS is properly setup and configured then install_osid.sh installs all the required software and makes any needed directories.
 And it downloads the code from this repository.

 ### Install Script